kubetail-org/hookahjs/README.md

 });
 ```

-Note that if you initialize HookahJS after the `DOMContentLoaded` event fires, there may be a flash of unstyled content.
+HookahJS can be loaded asynchronously but keep in mind that if HookahJS is initialized after the DOM content has been displayed to the user, there may be a flash of unstyled content.
 To avoid this you can seed your page with `.hkjs--empty`/`.hkjs--not-empty` classes as necessary.

 ### How to initialize elements selectively